 Take pride in your time off and remember all that you have to offer!

-In the meantime, it’s Path Forward’s mission to make career gaps the norm, so that all breaks to care for family are not questioned, but honored and celebrated.
+It is our mission at Path Forward’ to make career gaps the norm, so that all breaks to care for family, self, or others are not questioned but honored and celebrated.